On the modularity of 3-regular random graphs and random graphs with given degree sequences

 \begin{observation} The graph $A'_{max}$ contains at most

 vertices. \end{observation} \begin{proof} This is a simple consequence of the fact that every vertex is of degree at most $\Delta$. \end{proof}

-\begin{lemma} There is a constant $C = C(\boldsymbol{p}, \Delta) > 0$, for which the number of vertices in $C'_{cm, max}$ incident to at least one edge in $E(C_{max})\setminus E(C'_{max})$ is at least $Cn$. \end{lemma} \begin{proof} Consider the exploration process $(Z_t)_{t\ge 0}$ and let $T$ be the a.a.s. well-defined hitting time of $\gamma n$ by $(Z_t)_{t\ge 0}$, where $\gamma > 0$ is given after Lemma~\ref{lem: MR}.
+\begin{lemma} There is a constant $C = C(\boldsymbol{p}, \Delta) > 0$, such that the number of vertices in $C'_{cm, max}$ incident to at least one edge in $E(C_{max})\setminus E(C'_{max})$ is at least $Cn$. \end{lemma} \begin{proof} Recall the exploration process $(Z_t)_{t\ge 0}$ defined just before Lemma~\ref{lem: MR} and let $T$ be the a.a.s.\ well-defined hitting time of $\gamma n$ by $(Z_t)_{t\ge 0}$, where $\gamma > 0$ is given after Lemma~\ref{lem: MR}.
 At this stage, match all $\gamma n$ open half-edges sticking out of the connected component we are exploring.
-We prove that there is a constant $C > 0$ depending only on $\boldsymbol{p}$ (recall that $\gamma$ depends only on $\boldsymbol{p}$ and $\Delta$ as well) such that a.a.s. there are at least $Cn$ vertices among the ones incident to the open half-edges at time $T$, which are both connected to vertices of degree one and participate in the $2-$core $C'_{cm, max}$ of the giant component.
-First, notice that there are at least $\dfrac{\gamma n}{\Delta}$ vertices incident to open half-edges at time $T$.
-Second, from these vertices a positive proportion, say $c\gamma n$ for some $c = c(\boldsymbol{p}, \Delta)\in (0,1)$, already participates in the $2-$core of the giant component a.a.s.
-It remains to notice that a.a.s. a positive proportion of these vertices will match all of their remaining open half-edges to vertices of degree one.
-This proves the lemma. \end{proof}
+We prove that there is a constant $C > 0$ depending only on $\boldsymbol{p}$ (recall that $\gamma$ depends only on $\boldsymbol{p}$ and $\Delta$ as well) such that a.a.s.\ there are at least $Cn$ vertices among the ones incident to the open half-edges at time $T$, which are all connected to vertices of degree 1: indeed, there are a.a.s.\ at least $\gamma n/\Delta$ vertices incident to open half-edges at time $T$, and moreover a.a.s.\ a positive proportion of these vertices will match at least one of their remaining open half-edges to a vertex of degree 1, which proves the lemma. \end{proof}